chartanon/moechart/README.md

 Making Lovers is a really good choice.
 Mega-popular, the fandisc is translated so if they instantly want more they aren't told to wait, it has an actual series now so it will continue being relevant, the pacing is fast and you start dating a girl very quickly and then start having sex quickly too because the characters are adults and not school kids, and the characters being adults also means it's less squicky to normies that aren't ready for lolifucking in their 1st VN, and the comedy and romance are both very well done, and the game generates lots of discussion even to this day so if a newfag comes to /vn/ and says "I really liked Ako, what other games have characters like her" there will be plenty of people able to rec based on that instantly.

 Princess Evangile because it has cool action and interesting drama while still being a pure moege.
 It's got enough of a hook to get people interested in both plotge and moege.
 Senren Banka, Dracu Riot, and Noble Works are also good choices.

+Majikoi
+It has lots of choices, a good cast of core heroines and bro characters, it's lengthy so a newcomer can sink their teeth into the genre properly, has a plethora of fandisks and a sequel they can also read and the vast majority of characters have sprites and are voiced.